paul-bartlett/paul-bartlett.github.io/README.md

 # Paul Bartlett's Website
-A website I am building using jekyll and redirected to http://www.paulbartlett.xyz/
+A website I am building using jekyll that redirects to http://www.paulbartlett.xyz/